Visual Art (MFA) - Creative Technologies and Practice

 The MFA in Creative Technologies and Practice will equip individuals to enter the workforce in a variety of creative technology areas, particularly to manage creative teams, to pursue careers as visual artists, to advance knowledge in the field through research or creative input, and to teach at the university level.

-The University of South Alabama offers a Masters in Art Education and an Alternative Masters in Art Education which are housed in the College of Education.
+The University of South Alabama offers a Masters in Art Education and an Alternative Masters in Art Education which are housed in the College of Education and Professional Studies.
 Course work in the visual arts is within the Department of Visual Arts.
-Further information regarding these degree programs is listed in the Bulletin under graduate programs in the College of Education.
+Further information regarding these degree programs is listed in the Bulletin under graduate programs in the College of Education and Professional Studies.